 |SG / NACLs||Merchant Portal||RDS:3306||Allow|

 |SG / NACLs||Nginx||Merchant portal:900x||Allow|

 |Default rule||any||Merchant Portal||Deny|

-- Security groups and host-based firewalls must also implement “allow” rules for Merchant portal on Redis, RDS, Rabbit MQ, and Nginx sides.
+- Security groups and host-based firewalls must also implement “allow” rules for the Merchant Portal on Redis, RDS, Rabbit MQ, and Nginx sides.

-- In addition, depending on the monitoring system used, “allow” rules will need to be implemented as well.
+- Depending on the monitoring system used, you need to implement the “allow” rules as well.

 Each database user must have dedicated user credentials:

 |Scheduler||FULL ADMIN [Create schema, create tables, drop tables, create users, etc]|

 |MerchantPortal||CRUD for the tables related to MerchantPortal.
 By default, the same as Gateway|

 Each application must have the following user rights: